 F-22 Raptor Vs F-35 Lightning II

-While the F-35 is a single-seat, single-engine, stealth multirole fighter jet capable of performing ground attacks and air defense missions, the F-22 Raptor is a single-seat, twin-engine, fifth-generation, tactical fighter aircraft specializing in air dominance.
+While the F-35 is a single-seat, single-engine, stealth, multirole fighter jet capable of ground attack and air defense missions, the F-22 Raptor is a single-seat, twin-engine, fifth-generation tactical fighter aircraft specializing in air dominance.

 The Joint Striker Program was initiated in the mid-1990s.
-While the first prototype, the X-35, flew in 2000, the F-35 aircraft took its first flight in 2006.
+While the first prototype, the X-35, flew in 2000, the F-35 flew for the first time in 2006.
 Since then, the fighter has led the pack among fifth-generation aircraft and is being used by 14 militaries worldwide.

 According to Lockheed Martin, more than 1000 F-35s have been developed and operated from over 26 bases worldwide.
 Over 1,255 pilots and 10,030 maintenance staff had been trained on the aircraft.

-On the other hand, F-22 Raptors are only meant for the US Air Force.
+On the other hand, the F-22 Raptor is meant only for the US Air Force.
 The US has federal laws over the export of fighters, and the US government apprehends that such ‘classified’ designs and technology could fall into the wrong hands.

-Additionally, the F-22 Raptor has many distinctive features that the Pentagon has classified, so much so that even its pilots are barred from using its full capabilities in international drills, even with close allies.
+Additionally, the F-22 Raptor has many distinctive features that the Pentagon has classified to such an extent that even its pilots are barred from using its full capabilities in international drills, even with close allies.

-Regarding stealth technology, the F-22 Raptors are considered the stealthiest fighter jets on the planet.
-The aircraft boasts an even reduced cross-radar section than that of the F-35s.
+Regarding stealth technology, the F-22 Raptor is considered the stealthiest fighter jet on the planet.
+The aircraft boasts a cross-section even smaller than that of the F-35s.

 “The F-35 cannot match the F-22 as an air superiority fighter—it was never designed as such.
 The US Air Force’s initial plan was for the F-22 to be its high-end air superiority fighter.
-At the same time, the F-35 was developed essentially as an air-to-ground strike aircraft capable of protecting itself.
+At the same time, the F-35 was developed primarily as an air-to-ground strike aircraft capable of self-defense.

-While some variants possess the ability of vertical landing/takeoff along with other features, the Raptors still trump them when it comes to speed.
-According to Defense analyst Colin Ritsick, writing for the Military Machine – “When it comes to sheer speed, the F-35 just can’t keep up.
+While some variants can perform vertical takeoff and landing/takeoff along with other features, the Raptors still trump them when it comes to speed.
+According to Defense analyst Colin Ritsick, writing for the Military Machine, “When it comes to sheer speed, the F-35 just can’t keep up.
 But it wasn’t built to.
 The F-35, with its air-to-ground combat design, is not designed for breakaway speed.
 It has a top speed of 1.60 Mach and less maneuverability than the F-22 in dogfight scenarios.

 However, despite the mismatch in speed, the F-35s can still hold their own against non-stealthy fighters.